isomerpages/sla-asean-grp/index.md

   agencies, education and job opportunities in the region.
 image: /images/isomer-logo.svg
 permalink: /
-notification: Join us at Geo Connect Asia on 9 - 10 April 2025 at Marina Bay Sands Expo and Convention Centre!
+notification: Join us at Geo Connect Asia on 31 March - 1 April at Marina Bay Sands Expo and Convention Centre!
 sections:
   - hero: